 Gradual recession of rains associated with the SW monsoon is expected during the later part of September and the start of the transition period from the SW monsoon to the Northeast (NE) monsoon season is expected.

 October - December 2017

 ENSO-neutral conditions are still expected to continue as predicted by majority of climate models.

 The period covers the first half of the NE monsoon season.
 The weather systems likely to influence the country are the easterlies, ITCZ, easterly wave, LPA, ridge of HPA, tail end of the cold front, NE monsoon and three (3) to five (5) tropical cyclone occurrences.
 Tropical cyclones originating from the northwestern Pacific Ocean tend to move in a westerly direction, with average tracks across central and southern Luzon and secondary tracks over Visayas and Northern Mindanao.

 For October-November-December season, generally near normal rainfall conditions are expected over the entire country.
 However, monthly rainfall distribution suggests that in October, western Luzon will likely receive below normal rainfall while the rest of the country may experience near normal rainfall condition.
 For November and December, near to above normal rainfall condition is expected in most areas of the country.
 Furthermore, surface air temperatures are predicted to be slightly warmer than average during the season.

-PAGASA will continue to closely monitor these conditions and regular updates and advisories shall be issued as appropriate.
-Meanwhile, concerned agencies are advised to take precautionary measures to mitigate the potential adverse impacts of La Nina-like conditions.
-For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone numbers 434-0955 or 4351675.
+PAGASA will continue to closely monitor these climate conditions and regular updates and advisories shall be issued as appropriate.
+Concerned agencies are advised to take precautionary measures to mitigate the potential adverse impacts of the "Habagat" season which may cause flood and landslides over vulnerable areas of the country.
+For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone numbers 434-0955 or 435-1675.